 Once the appropriate procurement method has been chosen it is up to the bidders to identify the contractual risks and to evaluate the apportionment of risks to be borne by the employer and the contractor.
 There is no doubt that risks vary in construction contracts depending upon many factors that can effect the progress and the completion of the work, such as (see Adriaanse, Construction Contract Law, 4):

-Unforeseen events and circumstances (weather, ground conditions, shortage of material, shortage of labour, accidents, during the construction period it turns out that particular innovative design is impossible to construct etc.), currency risks, interface problems, war, strike etc.
+Unforeseen events and circumstances (weather, ground conditions, shortage of material, shortage of labour, accidents, during the construction period it turns out that particular innovative design is impossible to construct, currency exchange risks, interface problems, war, strike etc.) can make perormance under a contract much more onerous and even commercially impossible.

 When evaluating risks under the FIDIC Conditions of Contract for Construction and the FIDIC Conditions for EPC / Turnkey Projects, the parties first have to take a look at the scope of either of these forms, since the risks of the employer and the contractor are usually allocated in relation to the true nature of the contract between them.
 In so far it is evident that the Silver Book imposes most of the risks, especially in respect to price and time for completion on the contractor.